spajeo/DataAnalysis_MachineLearning/Exploring Gun Deaths in the US/README.md

 `hispanic` -- a code indicating the Hispanic origin of the victim.
 `place` -- where the shooting occurred.
 Has several categories, which you're encouraged to explore on your own.
 `education` -- educational status of the victim.
 Can be one of the following:
 1 -- Less than High School
 2 -- Graduated from High School or equivalent
 3 -- Some College
 4 -- At least graduated from College
 5 -- Not available
-In this project, we'll explore the dataset, and try to find patterns in the demographics of the victims.
-Our first step is to read the data in and take a look at it.

 ### Further